richmonddeanlim/Youtube-Downloader/README.md

 ```
 Then paste the YouTube video URL when prompted.
 The video will be downloaded and saved locally on your device.
+notes: pls change the directory location in the code.

 ## Example Workflow
 1. Run the script